-- Sponsors define the Challenges in collaboration with the NC3Rs to set out the business case and 3Rs benefits, with a view to using the product developed.
+- 4. Sponsors define the Challenges in collaboration with the NC3Rs to set out the business case and 3Rs benefits, with a view to using the product developed.
 Sponsors are required to provide in-kind contributions to help solve the Challenge. - 5.
-The Sponsor for this Challenge is AstraZeneca.
+The Sponsors for this Challenge are AstraZeneca and the University of Gothenburg.